alansley/govhack2015/README.md

 #Development Installation Instruction
 1. Download and install Processing 2.2.1 from https://www.processing.org/download/

-2. Install the following addition libraries: BezierSQLLib, ControlP5, Unfolding Maps
+2. Install the following additional libraries(you can install it in Processing IDE): BezierSQLLib, ControlP5, Unfolding Maps

 3. Make sure you have MySQL server installed

 4. create a database named govhack2015 (or any other name, the settings is inside the code (sketch_CrimeStalker.pde))

-5. execute query.sql in the package
+5. execute query.sql in the package, which will insert all data into the database

 6. change the settings in sketch_CrimeStalker.pde to make the software communicates with the database